uriyacovy/ESPHome_nuki_lock/README.md

 ```

 ### Events
-By default, this component sends Nuki logs as events to Home Assistant, enabling you to use them in automations.
+This component can send Nuki logs as events to Home Assistant, enabling you to use them in automations.
+<b>This is disabled by default.</b>

 > [!IMPORTANT]
 > In order to use the event logs, you have to enable them in your `api` configuration.